Using 360 Virtual Reality to Capture the Future of Clean Energy

 What elements contributed to the effectiveness of the storytelling in these videos?

-The teams that managed these power sources are so incredibly dedicated to their jobs and their communities.
-Their interviews combined with the stunning visuals took this project to the next level.
+The teams that managed these power sources are incredibly dedicated to their jobs and communities.
+Their interviews and stunning visuals took this project to the next level.

 How did your approach to this video help to communicate the significance and scope of these energy innovations?

 Each video opens with gorgeous shots of the towns and communities these energy services impact.
 It gives the viewer a better understanding of how many people rely on these innovations to live their day-to-day lives.
 After that, the interviews and the footage from the plants drove it home.
-It’s fascinating to hear from the people that built and operate these facilities, or designed solutions that helped create these critical community facilities.
+It’s fascinating to hear from those who built and operated these facilities or designed solutions that helped create these critical community facilities.

 Did any obstacles come up while making this video?
 If so, how did you work around them?

 Luckily, we had a pretty smooth go with this project.
-The people at Re:think and Siemen were so great to work with, they made our jobs easy.
+The people at Re: think and Siemen were great to work with.
+They made our jobs easy.

 Using innovative video tech to talk about innovative energy tech.
 Making this video really felt like taking a glimpse into the future.
 These solutions are not hypothetical anymore: I was there and I saw just how effective they can be.
 These are real solutions that should be replicated across the world.